 - Click to disconnect your device.

 - Open Bluetooth settings again and connect your devices.

 3. Clear the Bluetooth .plist files

 You may not know about these files, and you may never have cared about that.
 But now you should know that macOS automatically creates so-called .plist files that help the system to manage Bluetooth connections with other devices.
 Remove these files and let the system update them.
 This might help you fix Bluetooth issues.

 - In the search field, type ~/Library/Preferences/ByHost and press Return.

 - Here, find the com.apple.Bluetooth….plist file and remove it.

 - Restart your Mac.

 Your system will automatically create a new Bluetooth .plist file and the issue should be solved.

 Often, resetting the Bluetooth module can help you fix issues with the wireless connection to your devices.
-Depending on which macOS version you have, the steps to reset Bluetooth on your Mac are different.
+Depending on which macOS version you have, the steps to do this are different.